pret/pokecrystal/docs/vc_patch.md

 ### <code>{dws <i>args</i>...}</code>

-Outputs the alternating low and high bytes of its arguments as a value series.
+Outputs the alternating low and high hexadecimal bytes of its arguments as a 16 bit little-endian *value series*.

 Symbol names or "`@`" are evaluated as their relative address.

-If the command name is all lowercase, the byte values use lowercase; if it is all uppercase, they use uppercase.
-If the command name ends in an underscore, a space is output after the colon; if not, then it is not.

 For example, if "`{dws 42 0xabcd wCurSpecies}`" outputs "`a6:2a 00 cd ab 60 cf`", then "`{dws >= wCurSpecies+3}`" outputs "`a4:04 00 63 cf`".

 ### <code>{db <i>arg</i>}</code>

-Outputs its argument as a single-byte value series.
+Outputs its argument as a hexadecimal single-byte 8 bit *value series*.

 Symbol names or "`@`" are evaluated as their relative address.

-If the command name is all lowercase, the byte value uses lowercase; if it is all uppercase, it uses uppercase.
-If the command name ends in an underscore, a space is output after the colon; if not, then it is not.

 For example, "`{db 0xEF}`" outputs "`a1:ef`".